 - Agilent 7890A, double channel GC equipped with capillary columns and two Thermal Conductivity Detectors (TCD);

 - Perkin Elmer Clarus 580, single channel GC equipped with capillary columns and TCD and Flame Ionization Detector (FID), coupled (via 10 way-valve) with Perkin Elmer Autosystem XL, singe channel GC equipped with packed column and TCD detector;

-- Carlo Erba 5800 Megaseries, single channel GC equipped with packed column and TCD and Reducing Gas Detector (RDG, specific for H2 and CO at ppm level);
+- Carlo Erba 5800 Megaseries, single channel GC equipped with packed column and Reducing Gas Detector (RDG, specific for H2 and CO at ppm level);

-All GC instruments are equipped with an external 6-way valve as introduction system, which allows to introduce samples at controlled pressure, also lesser than the atmospheric one.
+All GC instruments are equipped with an external 6 or 10-way valve as introduction system, which allows to introduce samples at controlled pressure, also lesser than the atmospheric one.
 Calibration of the instruments is performed using external standard introduced at different pressure (i.e. different partial pressure of each components) and every each 6-7 samples.

-Recently, the GC Agilent 7890A instrument was upgraded with the Agilent 7800 ICP-MS by means of an external GC transfer line, interfacing the GC with the Agilent 7800 ICP-MS. The use of ICP-MS as detector for GC (GC-ICP-MS) represent one of the most sensitive “hyphenated” method for speciation analysis (detection limits can reach a ppt level).
+The GC Agilent 7890A instrument can be interfaced with the Agilent 7800 ICP-MS by means of an external GC transfer line.
+The use of ICP-MS as detector for GC (GC-ICP-MS) represents one of the most sensitive “hyphenated” method for speciation analysis (detection limits can reach a ppt level).
 Moreover, it allow to enlarge the applicability of the ICP-MS in the detection of elements not commonly or impossible to measure by ICP-MS with conventional nebulizer system (such as S, C, P, Cl).